satya9500/satya9500/README.md

 <br />
 <br />

 Hi, I'm Satya Prakash, a Full Stack Developer 🚀 from India.
-Interning with [GoJek](https://www.gojek.io/) as a Software Engineering Intern - Backend in it's GoFood vertical.
-Pursuing my CS Degree from [AIT Pune](https://www.aitpune.com/).
+Working with [GoJek](https://www.gojek.io/) as a Software Engineer - Backend in it's GoFood vertical.
+I have completed my CS Degree from [AIT Pune](https://www.aitpune.com/).

 Always ready to spend the weekend in a hackathon 😁.
 Have been a part of [OSS](https://aitoss.club/) and GDSC Club - AIT Pune.
-Always eager to discuss and learn about anything tech 💻.
+Always eager to discuss and learn about anything from tech to drugs XD.

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning GoLang and Ruby.
+- 🌱 I’m currently learning Clojure.
-- 🤔 Strengthening my computer science fundamentals in OS/DS.
+- 🤔 Strengthening my computer science fundamentals in OS and Networking.
 - 📕 Currently reading [Designing Data-Intensive Applications](https://www.amazon.in/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/9352135245)
 - 💬 Ask me about anything, I am happy to help.
 - 📫 Reach out to me @[Linkedin](https://www.linkedin.com/in/satya-prakash-0a982a130/)